TaylorKellyCodes/crud-inventory/README.md

 ### Lessons Learned:

 This is my first personal CRUD app, and it won't be my last.
 I like how flexible it can be based on what you want to do with it.
 Nothing feels better than writing routes and having them work for the first time.
-Also, thank goodness for Multer, bcrypt, and Google Passport.
+Also, thank goodness for Multer, bcrypt, and Passport.js.
 I love being able to leverage these middlewares to do more work and since I have access to these free tools, I was able to save a lot of time.

 ### How to run: